Rafffaelb/Uirapuru_Receiver/README.md

 - Digital backend (SKARAB)

 Measurements were performed using a Rohde & Schwarz ZNB Vector Network Analyzer, providing high-precision S-parameter data across the frequency band of interest.

-## Recently Removed Files

-Some non-essential files have been removed to simplify the project structure:

-- `plot_s_parameters.py`: Alternative visualization script
-- `plot_s_parameters_simple.py`: Simplified version of the plotting script
-- `Uirapuru_Simplified.tex`: Simplified version of the LaTeX document
-- Various LaTeX auxiliary files (.aux, .log, .toc, etc.)

-These files can be regenerated if needed, but are not essential for the core functionality of generating and viewing the project documentation.